Category Archives: IRWS

 Language of instruction: English

-Contents: This course aims to familiarize participants with the basic characteristics of qualitative research.
-The course introduces methodological and practical aspects of different forms of qualitative research, like case studies, discourse analyses, interviews, observations, and qualitative meta-syntheses.
-The course covers various issues, including the philosophy of science, research designs, theory building, and sampling strategies.
-It also discusses practical challenges like developing research questions, using different coding approaches, using technical tools, and using ethical questions.
+Contents: The purpose of this course is to familiarise participants with the basic characteristics of qualitative research.
+The course introduces methodological and practical aspects of different forms of qualitative research like case studies, discourse analyses, interviews, observations, and qualitative meta-synthesis.

 Recommended literature and pre-readings: